 --

-government is going to have to give it to them.
+One of these days, the people are going to demand peace of the government, and the government is going to have to give it to them.

 - Dwight Eisenhower